Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 35.75

-We can insert a value Before a particular item member by specifying the item number with the Before Parameter Name.
+We can insert a value before a particular item member by specifying the item number with the Before key Name.

 C.Add 2, Before:=1 ‘add value 2 Before existing first item